quiltdata/quilt/docs/Walkthrough/Working with the Catalog.md

 ## Access control

-The T4 catalog includes an admin panel.
+The Quilt catalog includes an admin panel.
 This is used to control user authorization to your catalog.

 ![](../imgs/catalog_admin_panel.png)